sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/2200 - text-table.md

 - To prevent Sensible from returning unwanted term matches, the config specifies a Stop parameter.
 - To handle cells with multiple lines, the config specifies true for the Detect Multiple Lines Per Row parameter.
-- To exclude column headings, the config sets the Is Requried parameter to true for column 4 and specifies the cell contents must be a currency.
+- To exclude column headings, the config sets the Is Required parameter to true for column 4 and specifies the cell contents must be a currency.

 **Config**